 Health Benefits and Medicinal Applications of Fumitory

-Active Ingredients and Substances: Fumotory contains few toxic alkaloids, fumaric acid, flavonoids, chlorogenic and caffeic acid, bitters, tannins, mucilage, amino acids and resins.
+Active Ingredients and Substances: Fumitory contains few toxic alkaloids, fumaric acid, flavonoids, chlorogenic and caffeic acid, bitters, tannins, mucilage, amino acids, and resins.

 Fumitory History and Uses in Folk Medicine